along-yundanfengqing/MgmtAppForLinuxMachines_flask/README.md

-     APPLICATION_PORT       | TCP port of the application BG_THREAD_TIMER        | An interval for looping SSH access to machines (seconds) LOGIN_FILENAME         | Filename of the text file of managed linux machines list MONGO_HOST             | IP address for the MongoDB server MONGO_PORT             | TCP port for the MongoDB server MONGO_DATABASE_NAME    | Database name of MongoDB
+     APPLICATION_PORT       | TCP port of the application BG_THREAD_TIMER        | An interval for looping SSH access to machines (seconds) LOGIN_FILENAME         | Filename of the text file of managed linux machines list MONGO_DATABASE_HOST    | IP address for the MongoDB server MONGO_DATABASE_PORT    | TCP port for the MongoDB server MONGO_DATABASE_NAME    | Database name of MongoDB
      MONGO_COLLECTION_NAME  | Collection name of MongoDB